-- Senior Scientist, Computational Research Dept., Lawrence Berkeley National Laboratory (March 1998 - present).
-Bailey will retire from LBNL in June 2013, but will continue as an active researcher.
+- Senior Scientist, Computational Research Dept., Lawrence Berkeley National Laboratory (March 1998 - June 2013).
+Bailey has retired from LBNL (effective 27 June 2013), but continues as an active researcher.

 - Research Fellow, Department of Computer Science, University of California, Davis (February 2013 - present).

 High performance computing.
 Bailey is a leading figure in the field of high-performance scientific computing, with research ranging from numerical algorithms to supercomputer performance studies.
-He authored a paper on a technique for performing the fast Fourier transform on parallel and hierarchical memory computers that is the now basis of almost all FFT implementations on modern computer systems.
+He authored a paper on a technique for performing the fast Fourier transform on parallel and hierarchical memory computers that is the now basis of many FFT implementations on modern computer systems.
 His paper "The NAS Parallel Benchmarks" is widely cited in performance studies of scientific computer systems.
-He currently serves as the assistant lead of the Sustained Performance, Energy and Resilience (SUPER) Institute, an 11-institution research project funded by the Office of Science in the U.S. Department of Energy.
-He has received both the Sidney Fernbach Award and the ACM Gordon Bell Prize.
-Among his publications, Bailey recently published (with Robert Lucas and Samuel Williams) the book Performance Tuning of Scientific Applications.
-In other work at the Lawrence Berkeley National Laboratory, Bailey leads the Complex Systems Group, overseeing research in diverse areas ranging from cybersecurity to financial mathematics.
-He serves on the Steering Committee of the Supercomputing conferences, the most prestigious and widely attended conference series in the high performance computing field.
+He has received both the Sidney Fernbach Award from the IEEE Computer Society and the Gordon Bell Prize from the Association for Computing Machinery.
+He serves on the Steering Committee of the Supercomputing conferences, the most prominent conference series in the high performance computing field.
 See the Papers page for a list of publications in this area.

 Bailey has written one book on performance science, four books on computational and experimental mathematics, a CD-ROM reference.
 All of these books are available at Amazon.com or directly from the respective publishers.
 Further information on the experimental math books is available in the Books section of the experimental math website.
 The performance tuning book is available Here.